chenglou/multitouch-line-art/README.md

 ![Boooo](https://user-images.githubusercontent.com/1909539/50062299-456e0280-015b-11e9-919e-f77d15cfb5e7.jpeg)

-Compare to what you can draw using all your fingers, on **an iPad**:
+Compare to what you can draw using all your fingers, on **an iPad** (click screen shots to see videos):

 **Ray**